 In many ways, an operating model becomes the language of the business.

 If one department speaks Greek and the other Latin, you will have a problem.
 If one department uses their own operating system and another department uses something completely different, you will have a problem.
-Confusion, complexity, conflict and lack of efficiency results.
-Like a franchise operation, it is critical for the business to adopt one operating model and execute!
+Confusion, complexity, conflict, and lack of efficiency results.
+As a franchise operation, it is critical for the business to adopt one operating model and execute!

 So why use an operating model?
 When we focus on our operating model, we are focused on creating a more valuable business.
 We want a business that creates a healthy, thriving organization and provides a great quality of life and job security for employees but also creates options for owners.
 Whether you are an owner that wants to sell or “die with your boots on”, building a more valuable company simply provides us with more options…options that bring freedom.
 Like a franchise prototype, an operating model is a proven process for the business to adopt, leveraging a common language and foundation for growth, and if executed well, a more valuable business.